sameer-codes-ai/LeetFlix/README.md

 A place where users unite 💡

-* Post feedback, posts and comment like a pro
+* Post feedback, posts, and comments like a pro
 * Connect with the BingeWatching community 🔗

 ---

 ## 👋 Stay Connected

-Made with ❤️ by team CodeForSurvival for Code2Create hackathon - graVITas 2025 @VIT Vellore Follow us on Github
+Made with ❤️ by team CodeForSurvival for Code2Create hackathon - graVITas 2025 @ VIT Vellore
+Follow us on GitHub

 Sameer Kumar
 Aaryan Gupta
 Omkar Joshi